-Deferments on all forms of taxation, including Income Tax, VAT as well as Excise Duties will help with liquidity.
+The Malta Chamber called for deferments on all forms of taxation, including Income Tax, VAT as well as of Excise Duties in order to help liquidity.
 It is proposed that rental fees payable to Malta Industrial Parks are waived and those to the Lands Authority are suspended with suspensions applicable to sub-leases.
-On commercial rents, an equitable system is proposed between landlord and tenant stipulating that, during the crisis, the rent is reduced by (x%) and if it is not paid, it becomes payable in full.
+On commercial rents, an equitable system is proposed between landlord and tenant stipulating that, during the crisis, the rent is reduced by a predetermined percentage and if it is not paid, it becomes payable in full.